eternalseptember/rpi-test/README.md

 ### Other Features

+* Toggle light and dark modes, and the choice is saved in a localsession cookie.
 * Basic search query (full-text search with postgres in the post's title **or** body) is highlighted.
 * Basic search results are paginated.
 * Pagination on the index and category pages.